-A K-Frame system can be subdivided into two suites, if desired, each of which can have two control surfaces.
+A K-Frame system can be subdivided into multiple suites, each of which can have two control surfaces.
 Hardware resources in the Video Processor Frame can be assigned to an individual suite during configuration, essentially creating two separate switchers sharing one K-Frame.